Case Studies

 This collection was carefully assembled by a Brazilian ambassador to Germany in the 1960s.
 It contained exceptional and rare examples of Brazilian and European artists who were working in Geometric Abstraction, a global movement combining abstraction, minimalism and Op art beginning in the mid-1950s.

-Dane brought this to market using several specialized auctions and capsule sales within larger, premier auctions in New York and London.
-These initiatives were assembled from a curatorial and art historical lens which excited the collectors in the US, Latin America and Europe by emphasizing the importance of each practice, piece on offer and with insights into the larger art movement and how those ideas from the 50’s and 60’s still resonate today.
-As a testament to this strategy the works were 100 percent sold and achieved incredible results including the sale of a rare lightbox from 1950s that Dane located in the closet of the late collector’s home.
+Strategically the collection was brought to market using several specialized auctions and capsule sales within larger, premier auctions in New York and London.
+These initiatives were assembled from a curatorial and art historical lens which generated excitement from the collectors in the US, Latin America and Europe by emphasizing the importance of each practice and the piece on offer—coupled with insights into the larger art movement and how those ideas from the 50’s and 60’s still resonate today.
+As a testament to this selling strategy the works up for auction were 100 percent sold and achieved incredible results including the sale of a rare, early lightbox by Abraham Palatnik, Untitled (Prototype for Kinechromatic device), circa 1955 which sold for double the high estimate and the highest price in the entire auction.

 Top